What are Workspaces?

 Workspaces are isolated containers that include:- Playbooks: AI-powered workflows with natural language instructions

-- Toolbox: Installed MCP servers and their configurations
+- Connections: Installed integrations and their configurations

 - API Tokens: Authentication tokens unique to each workspace